 3:30- 5:00 Element 5

 While contiguously, that’s a 9.5 hour day, it allows for 7.5 of work…and your lunch may be shorter than an hour and a half, or could be a “working lunch.”
 Also, feel free to rearrange your schedule as your day dictates.
 You might have to drive an hour to meet with a potential donor for an hour…and that’s fine.
-And as the world opens back up, you’re always going to have some type of on-site meeting, since the majority of the advancement director’s work should take place outside the walls of the school.
+You’re always going to have some type of on-site meeting, since the majority of the advancement director’s work should take place outside the walls of the school.
 This structure at least provides a framework to maintain to keep the “systemicism” of advancement top of mind.

 Note that the schedule also does not say Enrollment or Development at a particular time of day.
 You customize it based on your needs.
 With that in mind, here’s an example of what a Monday and Tuesday could look like: